RobertAKARobin/util/web/README.md

 ## TODO

+-	Extract `util/index.ts` to separate files, for code splitting
 -	Make Emitter subscriptions strong by default?
--	Don't require script
 -	CSS class mapping
 -	Declare CSS variables inline
--	If class is added via `setAttrs`, the class should be appended to existing classes
+-	If class is added via `attrs`, the class should be appended to existing classes
 -	Add isHydrated option
 -	Import from other file (ergo SVG)